programminghistorian/ph-submissions/lessons/creating-apis-with-python-and-flask.md

 A fairly common practice in documenting APIs is to provide annotations in your code that are then automatically collated into documentation using a tool such as [Doxygen](http://www.doxygen.org/) or [Sphinx](http://www.sphinx-doc.org/en/stable/).
 These tools create documentation from **docstrings**—comments you make on your function definitions.
 While this kind of documentation is a good idea, you shouldn't consider your job done if you've only documented your API to this level.
 Instead, try to imagine yourself as a potential user of your API and provide working examples.
 In an ideal world, you would have three kinds of documentation for your API: a reference that details each route and its behavior, a guide that explains the reference in prose, and at least one or two tutorials that explain every step in detail.

-For inspiration on how to approach API documentation, see the [New York Public Library Digital Collections API](http://api.repo.nypl.org/) which sets a standard of documentation achievable for many academic projects.
+For inspiration on how to approach API documentation, see the [New York Public Library Digital Collections API](http://api.repo.nypl.org/), which sets a standard of documentation achievable for many academic projects.
 For an extensively documented (though sometimes overwhelming) API, see the [MediaWiki Action API](https://www.mediawiki.org/wiki/API:Main_page), which provides documentation to users who pass partial queries to the API.
 (In our example above, we returned an error on a partial query.)
-For a professionally maintained API documentation example, see [Stormpath](https://docs.stormpath.com/rest/product-guide/latest/reference.html).
+For professionally maintained API documentation examples, consider the various [New York Times APIs](https://developer.nytimes.com/) or the [Marvel API](https://developer.marvel.com/documentation/getting_started).

 # Connecting Our API to a Database